fraawlen/cassette/doc/spec.md

 ### 2.3.
 Resources

 Sequences that make up a program's configuration are called resources.
 The first token represents the resource's namespace and the second one is the resource's name.
 Namespaces help reuse resource names without collisions.
 The tokens that follow until the end of the sequence are interpreted as values attributed to the resource.
 Resources definitions with no values are ignored.
 Therefore, valid resources are sequences of at least 3 tokens.
-But there is no upper token count limit (apart from the system's memory).
+There are no upper token count limit (apart from the system's memory).
 If the same resource is defined more than once, the latest definition overwrites the previous ones.

 ```
 namespace name value_1 value_2 value_3 ...